jonludlam/richmdx/duniverse/dune_/doc/concepts.rst

 - Update the code of your test.
 - Run ``dune runtest``.
 The diff action will fail and a diff will be printed.
 - Check the diff to make sure it's what you expect.
+This diff can be displayed again by running ``dune promotion diff``.
 - Run ``dune promote``.
 This will copy the generated ``data.out`` file to ``data.expected`` directly in the source tree.